Birth Control: The Birth Control Shot

 How Does the Birth Control Shot Work?

+No. The birth control shot does not protect against STDs.
 Couples having sex must always use condoms along with the shot to protect against STDs.

-irregular or no menstrual periods
+- irregular periods or no menstrual periods

-weight gain, headaches, and breast tenderness
+- weight gain, headaches, and breast tenderness

-Who Uses the Birth Control Shot?
+Who Can Use the Birth Control Shot?

 Where Is the Birth Control Shot Available?